boldflight/BibleConverter/test_EPUB/output/jer.md

 [17] The **Lord** of Heaven’s Armies says, ‘I will bring war, starvation, and disease on them.
 I will treat them like figs that are so rotten they cannot be eaten.
 [18] I will chase after them with war, starvation, and disease.
 I will make all the kingdoms of the earth horrified at what happens to them.
 I will make them examples of those who are cursed, objects of horror, hissing scorn, and ridicule among all the nations where I exile them.
 [19] For they have not paid attention to what I said to them through my servants the prophets whom I sent to them over and over again,’ says the **Lord**.
 ‘And you exiles have not paid any attention to them either,’ says the **Lord**.
-[20] ‘So pay attention to the **Lord’**s message, all you exiles whom I have sent to Babylon from Jerusalem.’
+[20] ‘So pay attention to the **Lord**'s message, all you exiles whom I have sent to Babylon from Jerusalem.’

 [21] “The **Lord** of Heaven’s Armies, the God of Israel, also has something to say about Ahab son of Kolaiah and Zedekiah son of Maaseiah, who are prophesying lies to you and claiming my authority to do so.
 ‘I will hand them over to King Nebuchadnezzar of Babylon and he will execute them before your very eyes.
 [22] And all the exiles of Judah who are in Babylon will use them as examples when they put a curse on anyone.
 They will say, “May the **Lord** treat you like Zedekiah and Ahab whom the king of Babylon roasted to death in the fire!”